Military history of the Tang dynasty: 4th Second Turkic Khaganate (720)

 In 720, Bilge Khagan of the Second Turkic Khaganate invaded and extracted tribute.
 A Tang, Basmyl, Khitan counterattack was defeated.

 Turgesh

-1st Turgesh (703)

 In 703, the Turgesh seized Suiye.

-2nd Turgesh (708–709)

 In 708, the Turgesh attacked Qiuci and in 709, defeated a Tang army.

-3rd Turgesh (717)

 On 15 August 717, a Turgesh led army of Tibetans and Arabs laid siege to Uch Turfan and Gumo.
 General Tang Jiahui defeated them.
 The Arab general Al-Yashkuri fled to Tashkent.

-4th Turgesh (726–727)

 From 726 to 727, the Turgesh and Tibetan Empire attacked Qiuci.

-5th Turgesh (735–737)

 In 735, the Turgesh attacked Tingzhou.
 The Tang counterattack defeated them in 737.

-6th Turgesh (740–744)

 In 740, Kül-chor of the Turgesh submitted to the Tang dynasty but later rebelled anyway and was killed in 744.

-7th Turgesh (748)

 In 748, the Tang recaptured Suiye and destroyed it.

-8th Turgesh (750)

 In 750, the Turgesh rebelled along with Chach in modern Tashkent.
 They were defeated.

 Uyghurs

-1st Uyghurs (843)

 In 843, Shi Xiong attacked the Uyghurs displaced by the fall of their khaganate and slaughtered 10,000 Uyghurs at "Kill the Foreigners" Mountain (Shahu).